AllocZero/EfficientDynamoDb/website/docs/dev_guide/low-level.md

 ## Working with Documents

-In low-level API entities are represented in the form of the `Document` class.
+In low-level API, entities are represented in the form of the `Document` class.
-It inherits `Dictionary<string, AttributeValue>` and has all dictionary lookup methods including indexer for efficient attributes access.
+It inherits `Dictionary<string, AttributeValue>` and has all dictionary lookup methods, including an indexer for efficient attributes access.

 `AttributeValue` is a readonly struct representing a single DynamoDb attribute.
 Overall there are 10 different attribute types supported by the database:

 * `StringAttributeValue` - string.
 * `NumberAttributeValue` - number.
 * `BinaryAttributeValue` - binary.